Monday, November 30, 2015

 Sunday, November 22, 2015

-Aw Hell and fresh oranges
+Aw Hell and Fresh Oranges

 Grandpa Joe swore quite a bit.
 Most of it was rather tame compared to what we hear these days, however, and it consisted mostly of 'Aw Hell' which by his inflection could express anything from mild distaste to complete disgust.
 If he really thought you were full of it, he said, "Ain't that a crock of stuff."
 Yes, stuff, he said, not even using the obvious expletive in the plainly obvious context.
 In great distress he was bellow, "No, no, no, Hell, no", with a profound and almost indescribable emphasis on Hell, drawing the word out as though he had to force it from his lungs.
 But those stories are for another time.

 Joe was rough and difficult to deal with, yet he had a soft side.
 Once when out and about with a friend, I'll call him Cloyce just to give him a name, Joe asked Cloyce if he wanted a soda pop.
 Told yes, they found a store, parked, and went headed towards the door.
-Clyde remembered a street urchin, a sad and frail little boy sitting over to the side with his knees tucked into his body, trying to stave off the chill in the air.
+Cloyce remembered seeing a street urchin, a sad and frail little boy sitting over to the side with his knees tucked into his body, trying to stave off the chill in the air.

-When they were outside, Joe went over to the urchin and tossed him the oranges.
+When they were outside, Joe went over to the urchin and tossed him the bag of oranges.
 Cloyce said the boy looked up at Joe in surprise and joy and said, "Mister, when you dies, I hope you goes straight to Heaven."
 Joe replied ironically, but in a quiet voice, "Aw Hell".
 It was perhaps the only time and manner in which such words could sound humble.

 So Aw Hell can mean a lot of things.
 You just have to have the right emphasis.
 Joe was a master of that.